Woburn Challenge 2001 - Suicidal

 On Monday, the number of frosh were reduced in half.
 To further reduce the number of engineers to a manageable number, the following challenge was devised for the second day.
 Each of the students would have to take this challenge individually.

 Each student would be placed at a vertex of perimeter fence of Waterloo (oh yeah, some background: to keep UofT's engineering Lady Godiva band out of Waterloo, a fence was erected surrounding the university.
-The fence just happens to be an N-gon).
+The fence just happens to be an -gon).
 At some other vertex along the fence would be located a temptation so seductive that no Waterloo student could resist – an extra-credit assignment.
 The challenge of each student is to go from his starting vertex to the vertex with the prize.
-There are, however, 3 rules:
+There are, however, rules:

-1. The student can only travel from vertex to vertex (backwards or forwards) along the polygonal fence.
+- The student can only travel from vertex to vertex (backwards or forwards) along the polygonal fence.

-Of course, no Waterloo student is satisfied with only 1 solution to any problem.
+Of course, no Waterloo student is satisfied with only solution to any problem.
 Therefore, inevitably, each student determines all ways that he/she can win.
-Note that there may be no solution to the problem (the astute student has figured out that this will result in a class size of 0 – this is entirely allowable as the variable used to quantify enrollment was incorrectly defined as a whole number instead of a natural number).
+Note that there may be no solution to the problem (the astute student has figured out that this will result in a class size of – this is entirely allowable as the variable used to quantify enrollment was incorrectly defined as a whole number instead of a natural number).

 Input Specification

-A B (A = the starting vertex number, B = destination vertex number)
+( the starting vertex number, destination vertex

 Output Specification

-The total number of ways of reaching the destination from the starting point by following the above rules.
-The total number of ways will be less than 2\,147\,483\,647.
-Output 0 if there are no solutions.
+point by following the above rules.
+The total number of ways will be

 Sample Input